 Ingredients:

-- 2 green onions, including the greens, sliced
+- 2 scallions/green onions, including greens, sliced, for garnish (optional)

-- 3 oz.
-(6 Tablespoons) low-sodium gluten-free tamari or soy sauce (or Soy Free Soy Sauce Recipe
+- 1/2 cup low-sodium gluten-free tamari or soy sauce

 - 1/2 teaspoon ground ginger